 My hometown sure looks a lot more colorful these days than when I was growing up.
 Buffalo has quietly become a contender for the title of most murals per capita in the country.
 Vibrant public art winds its way through my city’s neighborhoods, enhances its busiest streets and splashes the sides of its cafes, pubs and boutiques with funky, offbeat accents.

-Murals are everywhere here thanks to the Albright-Knox Art Gallery’s Public Art Initiative, which has attracted internationally renowned muralists and inspired local artists to make the city their canvas.
+Murals are everywhere here thanks to the Buffalo AKG Art Museum’s Public Art Initiative, which has attracted internationally renowned muralists and inspired local artists to make the city their canvas.
 I set out to re-discover Buffalo through the lens of its ever-evolving public art scene, and explored all there is to see, eat and drink along the way.
 Here is my guide to three of the most walkable public art clusters in Buffalo:

 Hertel Avenue might just be the best place to experience Buffalo’s booming street art scene, boasting Instagram-worthy murals on nearly every block among its boutiques, restaurants and cafes.
-My journey began near Starin Avenue, where I grabbed a pour over from Roots Coffee and Tea and gazed out at the face of Gord Downie, the late lead singer of the Canadian rock band The Tragically Hip, who considered Buffalo their second home.
+My journey began at Starin Avenue, where I grabbed a cup of Public Espresso coffee from Dash’s Market before heading west on Hertel Avenue to gaze at the face of Gord Downie, the late lead singer of the Canadian rock band The Tragically Hip, who considered Buffalo their second home.
 “NO DRESS REHEARSAL.
 THIS IS OUR LIFE,” the mural poignantly reminded me as I made my way west down Hertel.

-The neighborhood I grew up in shines on this sunny day – the patio at Lloyd Taco Factory and Churn Soft Serve buzzes with activity, and the marquee of the historic North Park Theater glows anew again after its restoration.
+The neighborhood I grew up in shines on this sunny day, enhanced by the vivid colors of Michael Morgulis’s “Buffalo Unbound” high above the street at 1585 Hertel Ave.
+Crossing Parkside Avenue, the patio at Lloyd Taco Factory and Churn Soft Serve buzzes with activity, and the marquee of the historic North Park Theater glows anew after its restoration.
 Hertel is “Lookin’ Good,” and local artist Casey Milbrand agreed, splashing those words two stories high in a colorful, rainbow themed mural at 1472 Hertel Ave.

 I continue on to Hertel and Colvin Avenue, where Bunnie Reiss’ “Magic Buffalo” mural completely surrounds Joe’s Deli (1322 Hertel Ave.).
 I grab a quick shot for my Instagram story of the surrealistic bison painted among flowers on the side of the building, then make my way one block south of Hertel to one of the city’s greatest street art surprises, Hertel Alley.

 Freestyling color by some of Buffalo’s best street artists covers nearly every building along the alleyway’s three blocks stretching from Colvin to Traymore Avenues.
-At Traymore, I make my way back to Hertel to find the likeness of two of the city’s favorite sons, Johnny Rzeznik and Robby Takac of the Buffalo-born band The Goo Goo Dolls, covering the side of 1212 Hertel Ave.
+At Traymore, I make my way back to Hertel to find the likeness of two of the city’s favorite sons, Johnny Rzeznik and Robby Takac of the Buffalo-born band The Goo Goo Dolls, covering the side of 1212 Hertel Ave – the work of another local legend, artist Philip Burke.

 Allentown painted its bars, pubs, stores and restaurants with colorful art long before the rest of the city decided it was cool.
 The murals along Allen Street seemingly blend in with the creative, artistic fabric of Buffalo’s longtime bohemian neighborhood, from its rainbow colored sidewalks to the many galleries found on the surrounding streets.